 It’s 2020 Census time!
 We know a lot of serious things are competing for your attention right now, yet we’ve still got a once-in-a-decade chance to protect and strengthen our communities for the long haul.
 Everything we care about — from public health to employment to education to political representation and more — will be impacted by the results of the census.
 And even though filling it out will be a pretty quick and simple process for most of us, life is busy and it’s easy to lose track of non-routine tasks like this if we’re not careful.
 That’s why we’re urging everyone in our communities to make a plan to get counted on the census ASAP.
 Read on, then share with your networks to help ensure that everyone who matters to you counts on the census.

 We have long been encouraging folks to complete the census online or by phone as early as possible this spring, but that plan just got even more important now that we’re collectively dealing with COVID-19 (coronavirus).
+The deadline to get counted has been extended until October 31, 2020, but sooner is much better than later when it comes to getting out the count this year.
 Self-responding early helps lessen the need for census takers to knock on people’s doors to complete the count, and it also gives the Bureau — and organizers like us! — more time to work through any issues that might pop up as the count goes on.

 Invitations to respond to the census online and by phone are in the mail right now, and will start hitting mailboxes on March 12.
 Depending on where you live, you may get either a letter with a unique ID inviting you to go online or by phone, or you may get that letter plus a paper census form.
 (Don’t worry if you prefer paper but live in an “online first” area; everyone who doesn’t respond by a certain time will get a paper census form as the Bureau follows up with households later in the process.)
 When that notice arrives, keep it somewhere safe and handy for yourself or whomever in your home is going to complete the survey.
 You’ll be able to do a non-ID response if necessary, but it saves time and resources needed to count harder-to-reach folks if you stick to the planned process.